K-Svayam05/Svayam-Website/Readme.txt

 Usage
 Explore My Work: Navigate through the site to see my projects, skills, and experiences.
 Contact Me: Use the contact form to reach out with any inquiries or opportunities.
+Thank you for visiting my portfolio!
+Feel free to connect with me on LinkedIn or check out my projects on GitHub for more insights into my work.